-

 How much can you deduct?
 You can deduct the portion of your registration bill called the Vehicle License Fee.
 Ignore the laundry list of other fees; these don't count for a deduction.

 To find the fee, look on your registration renewal form; this piece of paper itemizes your fees.
-If you can't find your renewal notice, use the DMV's online fee calculator to figure out how much it is.
+If you can't find your renewal notice, use the DMV's online fee calculator or please call (800) 777-0133 to determine what fees are due.

 If you have questions about how to take deductions, contact a tax professional or the IRS.